 Term and extension of Exploitation Contracts

-1. The maximum initial term of an Exploitation Contract is 30 years from [Alt.
-1: commencement of Commercial production]/[Alt 2: execution of the Exploitation Contract]Alt.
-3: .
-Each extension period shall be a maximum of [5] years].
+1. The maximum initial term of an Exploitation Contract is [30][20] years from [Alt.
+1: commencement of Commercial Production]/[Alt 2: execution of the Exploitation Contract]/[Alt.
+3: from the date of signing of the Exploitation Contract].
+[Any] extension period shall be a maximum of [5][10] years.

+1.bis The Commission may recommend to Council a shorter time period than the period mentioned in paragraph 1 of this regulation for the initial term of an Exploitation Contract in light of, amongst others, the expected economic life of the Exploitation Activities of the resource category.

-2. An application to extend an Exploitation Contract shall be made in writing addressed to the Secretary-General and shall be made no later than [2] years before the expiration of the initial period [or extension period] of the Exploitation Contract.
+2. An application to extend an Exploitation Contract shall be made in writing addressed to the Secretary-General and shall be made no later than 2 years before the expiration of the initial period [or extended period] of the Exploitation Contract.

-3. When submitting an application to extent an Exploitation Contract, the Contractor shall supply a revised Plan of Work, a revision of all accompanying plans in accordance with regulation 7, as well as any such documentation as may be specified in the Standards and Guidelines.
-The [Secretary-General][Contractor shall conduct a consultation process on the revised Plan of Work, with all States and Stakeholders in accordance with regulations 93 bis and 93 ter.]
+3. When submitting an application to extent an Exploitation Contract, the Contractor shall supply a revised Plan of Work, a revision of all accompanying documents and information in accordance with regulation 7, as well as any such documentation as may be specified in the Standards and Guidelines.
+The [Secretary-General][or the Contractor] shall conduct a consultation process on the revised Plan of Work in accordance with regulations 93 bis and 93 ter.

-4. The Commission shall consider the application to extend an Exploitation Contract, along with any revised documents or responses prepared by the Contractor pursuant to regulation 93 bis, paragraph 9 [at its next meeting] provided the documentation required under paragraph 3 or pursuant to regulation 93 bis, paragraph 9 has been circulated at least [60] Days prior to the commencement of that meeting of the Commission.
+4. The Commission shall consider the application to extend an Exploitation Contract, along with any revised documents or responses prepared by the Contractor pursuant to regulation 93 ter, paragraph 9 [at its next meeting] provided the documentation required under paragraph 2 or pursuant to regulation 93 ter, paragraph 9 has been circulated at least [60] Days prior to the commencement of that meeting of the Commission.

-4.ter The Commission shall submit its report and recommendations to the Council regarding an application to extend an Exploitation Contract no later than 120 Days from the date of the completion of the requirements for review of updated Environmental Plans, in accordance with regulation 11, or from the date of the completion of the amendments to the revised or a new Plan of Work, in accordance with regulation 14, if any, whichever date occurs later.
+[4.ter The Commission shall submit its report and recommendations to the Council regarding an application to extend an Exploitation Contract no later than [120 Days] from the date of the completion of the requirements for review of updated Environmental Plans, in accordance with regulation 11, or from the date of the completion of the amendments to the revised or a new Plan of Work, in accordance with regulation 14, if any, whichever date occurs later.]

-5. In making its recommendations to the Council under paragraph 6 below, the Commission shall examine and assess applications in accordance with regulation 12, against the criteria contained in regulation 13, and take account of any report on the review of the Contractor’s activities and performance under a Plan of Work under regulation 58, as well as any other relevant information from, inter alia, performance assessments, annual reports, and environmental reports, inspection reports, compliance reports, monitoring, [third-party or whistle-blower complaints], and legal actions against the contractor.
+5. In making its recommendations to the Council under paragraph 6 below, the Commission shall examine and assess applications in accordance with regulation 12, against the criteria contained in regulation 13, and take account of any report on the review of the Contractor’s activities and performance under a Plan of Work under regulation 58, as well as any other relevant information from, inter alia, performance assessments, annual reports, environmental reports, inspection reports, compliance reports, monitoring [data], [third-party or whistle-blower complaints], and legal actions against the Contractor.

 6. The Commission [shall]/[may] recommend to the Council the approval of an application to extent an Exploitation Contract, and an Exploitation Contract [shall]/[may] be extended by the Council provided that: